moiseh/wp-magic-crud/README.md

 ### 3. This is a ready to use for production?

-No it's more like an experimental and hobbyist project.
+No it's more like a hobbyist project, not ready for real world uses.
 You can fork the project if it's useful to you and modify whatever you want.
 This was initially inspired in [WP Basic Crud](https://wordpress.org/plugins/wp-basic-crud/) plugin.